Ukraine says Russian missile hits civilian vessel in Black Sea, kills one

 It added that one person was killed, three crew members, citizens of the Philippines, and one port employee were injured.

+Yoruk Isik, head of the Bosphorus Observer consultancy, identified the vessel as Kmax Ruler, 92,000 dwt.

+He told Reuters the ship had been in the port of Pivdennyi loading iron when it was hit.
+The Ukrainian pilot on board was killed and "a few" crew members were dead or injured, he said.

-The export deal brokered by the United Nations and Turkey collapsed in July as Russia declined to recognize it, saying its demand that sanctions be lifted on its grain and fertiliser exports had not been met.
+The export deal brokered by the United Nations and Turkey collapsed in July as Russia denounced its provisions, saying its demands for sanctions be lifted on its grain and fertiliser exports had not been met.

 Kyiv has since opened what it says is a temporary humanitarian corridor in a bid to break Russia's de facto blockade.